zzh24zzh/EPCOT/README.md

  ## Usage
-Please see [Data/](https://github.com/zzh24zzh/EPCOT/tree/master/Data) for how to generate the inputs of EPCOT.
+Please see [Data/](https://github.com/zzh24zzh/EPCOT/tree/master/Data) for how to generate the inputs to EPCOT.